Radoslaw-Wolnik/IOT-minimal-app/README.md

  - `./dev.sh deploy`: Deploy the project using Docker Compose

 ## todo:
- - [ ] sepret routes and the other thing in backend
- - [ ] make hook for auth
  - [ ] make tests
- - [ ] check if docker is set properly
  - [ ] check the lets encrypt things
- - [ ] check if anything works

 # Deployment guide